saifsahil3/JumpCloudAssignment/README.md

 **AUTOMATION**
 Automation is based on Postman.
 Import attached json files in Postman.

+Configuration:
+Update TD Environment values for 'Password' and 'PORT' to desired values

 How to Execute:
 1. Click on Runner in Postman.
 THis opens a Collection Runner
 2. Select HashApp from collections